soundcrowd/soundcrowd/README.md

 You can create cue points at your favorite positions in your music tracks.
 With these markers in the waveform, you can remember them and easily jump back to them.

-The app contains build-in plugin modules to support various online streaming services, namely SoundCloud, Spotify, Tidal, and YouTube.

 Want to know the track id of a specific part in a mix?
-SoundCrowd comes with build-in audio tagging support by using [SongRec](https://github.com/marin-m/SongRec), an open-source Shazam client implementation, and records the internal audio so you don't need to play the music loud!
+SoundCrowd comes with build-in audio tagging support by using [SongRec](https://github.com/marin-m/SongRec), an open-source Shazam client implementation, and creates cue points for found track ids.
+Unlike Shazam, the app records the internal audio of the player, so you don't need to grant access to the microphone or play the music loud!

+The app contains build-in plugin modules to support the following online streaming services:
+- SoundCloud
+- YouTube
+- Spotify
+- Beatport
+- Tidal

 ## Download